kagrawal7/web-scraping-beer-data/README.md

 I had never learned web scraping before, so I learned along the way.
 I first tried using BeautifulSoup, but realized it was incorrectly reading the html code on LCBO's website so decided to switch to something else (TBD).

+UPDATE 3:
+Added some multithreading code to concurrent_scraper branch (scraping up to 120 reviews for 500 beers across 2 styles takes about 158 seconds)

 UPDATE 2:
 I eliminated unnecessary login requests, which has sped up the process a bit, but it is still not enough (scraping up to 120 reviews for 500 beers across 2 styles takes about 527 seconds).
 I will be using parallelism and multithreading to speed up the process.
 Since I am not sure which approach will be better, I will implement both and see which works better on a subset of the beers.